Your company is underperforming due to this one employee, whom you want to layoff as soon as possible.

-You have trained and coached your employee.
+You have trained and coached your employees.
 Instructed him where necessary.
-You have checked them with your feedbacks.
+You have checked them with your feedback.
 Your memo stands proof of all the measures you have taken.
 So, spare the heartbreak and explanations of layoff.

 Let him know that your decision is final: